cross-codes/Blip/.github/README.md

 ```

 and visit [`localhost:3000`](http://localhost:3000/)
-(change the port to the specified number if
+(change the port to another number if
 you include a `.env` file with a different `PORT`)

 ## Note